Market cap of Tencent Music Entertainment Group [TME] reaches 7.54B – now what?

-Tencent Music Entertainment Group [NYSE: TME] closed the trading session at $4.26 on 06/06/22.
-The day’s price range saw the stock hit a low of $4.15, while the highest price level was $4.53.
+Tencent Music Entertainment Group [NYSE: TME] traded at a low on 06/10/22, posting a -1.35 loss after which it closed the day’ session at $4.39.
 The company report on May 27, 2022 that Tencent Music Entertainment Group Announces Board Changes.

 3 Tiny Stocks Primed to Explode